 We especially welcome Muslims and ex-Muslims to join us at Pride to highlight the persecution of LGBT and apostates and defend the right to love, think and live as one chooses.
 We stand and fight together for our common humanity and universal human rights.

 For more information on our ‘controversial’ placards, the East London Mosque, charges of ‘Islamophobia,’ and why CEMB must march for LGBT rights, see a Bread and Roses TV interview with our new Spokesperson Jimmy Bangash.

 Also see a video of a panel discussion on LGBT rights, Apostasy and Blasphemy at Pride Festival, chaired by Gita Sahgal of Centre for Secular Space.
-Panellists were Jimmy Bangash; Matthew Mahmood-Ogston, Founder & Trustee of Naz and Matt Foundation; Sadia Hameed, CEMB Spokesperson and Syed Isteak Hossain Shawon, LGBT activist from Bangladesh and Editor of Boys Love World.
+Panellists were Jimmy Bangash; Matthew Mahmood-Ogston, Founder & Trustee of Naz and Matt Foundation; Sadia Hamed, CEMB Spokesperson and Syed Isteak Hossain Shawon, LGBT activist from Bangladesh and Editor of Boys Love World.

 On 7 July, also join us on social media using hashtag:

 “I am brave, I am bruised

 I am who I’m meant to be, this is me

 Look out ’cause here I come